 40 Turn-of-the-Century Leaders Who Shaped Iowa City.
 In 1906, the Iowa City business community published a little booklet entitled Our Live Ones – Iowa City – hiring a cartoonist by the name Hruska to draw 40 sketches of our city’s most prominent leaders.
 From Frank R. Hatch and W. E. Shrader to Otto H. Fink and Thomas A. (Buster) Brown, the list offers an entertaining look at 39 men and 1 woman (remember – this is 1906) “who made and are making Iowa City.”

 Hannah Elizabeth Irish – Iowa City’s Business Entrepreneur.
-In 1895, a visionary named Elizabeth Irish opened a business college, becoming Iowa City’s first business woman to be included in The Commercial Club – the forerunner of the Chamber of Commerce.
+At the turn-of-the-century, a visionary named Elizabeth Irish opened a business college, becoming Iowa City’s first business woman to be included in The Commercial Club – the forerunner of the Chamber of Commerce.
 Over the next 45 years, Irish’s University Business College successfully prepared 12,000 students for productive jobs in the business community.

 Let’s Go To City Park!
 (Part II) City Park became a popular attraction for countless Iowa Citians soon after it opened in 1906.
 With the advent of the automobile, access to City Park was available to most residents, yet one reoccurring problem still needed to be addressed: Flooding.
 In 1939, two federally-funded projects drastically changed the Iowa River while reshaping City Park, and two major attractions were added in the 50’s, making City Park what it is today.